►report bridge news • ►what's new • by name • ►the barrier

 Technology advancements will allow the necessary inspection equipment to reach over and under the bridge and the Skyway Vertical Net to continue bridge inspections.

 The Skyway Vertical Net will be a vertical barrier placed on the outside barrier wall of the bridge.
-Construction is anticipated to begin in the summer of 2020.
+Construction is anticipated to begin in the summer of 2020 and be complete by the end of the year.
+(08.20 update: Construction is anticipated to begin in the fall of 2020 and be complete in early 2021.

 sign up to receive email alerts for this project • project factsheet